ariscript/www/content/blog/khoury/index.md

 > This post was heavily edited on Nov.
 23 as my understanding of the situation
 > has changed significantly.
+>
+> I also rewrote much of the later half of this article on Nov.
+27 to
+> incorporate more information from Prof. Felleisen and added some polishing
+> touches.

 ## Who am I?